joist-orm/joist-orm/docs/docs/getting-started/configuration.md

 * `superstruct` links to the superstruct type to use for [`jsonb` columns](../modeling/jsonb-fields.md), i.e. `commentStreamReads@src/entities/superstruct`
 * `zodSchema` links to the Zod schema to use for [`jsonb` columns](../modeling/jsonb-fields.md), i.e. `CommentStreamReads@src/entities/schemas`
 * `type` links to an TypeScript type to use instead of the schema derived one

+   Currently, the `type` must be a [branded type](https://typescript.tv/best-practices/improve-your-type-safety-with-branded-types/) of the runtime type, b/c Joist will still instantiate the value with whatever it's schema-derived value is.

+   See [this discussion](https://github.com/stephenh/joist-ts/discussions/674#discussioncomment-6092907) for a future `serde` feature that would allow you to instantiate custom runtime values.

 ### `entities.relations`